skeeto/skeeto.github.com/_posts/2018-06-10-Minimalist-C-Libraries.markdown

 C, since the standard library lacks generic input and output.
 Putting `FILE *` pointers directly into an API mingles it with the C standard library in potentially bad ways.
-Passing file names as strings is an option, but this limites IO to files — versus, say, sockets.
+Passing file names as strings is an option, but this limits IO to files — versus, say, sockets.
 On POSIX systems, at least it could talk about IO in terms of file descriptors, but even that's not entirely flexible — e.g. output to a memory buffer, or anything not sufficiently file-like.